Four months ago, I launched a membership.

 I even wrote an entire guide on how I did it.
 This community was everything for me.

-It allowed me to move to Los Angeles to partner with my co-founder, Houston Golden.
+It allowed me to move to Los Angeles.

 And to pay rent and overhead as we built our agency.

 We were on track to scale it to 1 million ARR.

 For a year and a half, I focused on writing content about marketing and entrepreneurship every day.

 I wrote 500 answers on Quora and detailed my tactical approach here to getting views and engagement.

 To date, I have over 10 million views and I'm a Top Quora Writer of 2017.

 I also focused on building an active Facebook Group.